styxit/HTPC-Manager/README.md

 See here for full list:
 https://github.com/Hellowlol/HTPC-Manager/compare/styxit:master...master2

-## SO YOU FOUND A BUG?
+# SO YOU FOUND A BUG?
 GREAT!
 INCLUDE THIS IN YOUR ISSUE:
  - Branch
  - Commit hash
  - Your operating system and python version
- - What you did
+ - What did you do?
- - What happened
+ - What happened?
- - What you expected
+ - What did you expect to happen?
- - If its a visual bug, screenshot or it didnt happen
+ - If its a visual bug, screenshot or it didnt happen!
- - What browser including version
+ - What browser, including version
  - Link to a copy/paste of your logfile with clear debug info of the error on [PASTEBIN](http://www.pastebin.com)

-## ENABLING DETAILED DEBUGGING FOR LOGS
+# How to enable detailed logs
 1. Shutdown HTPC-Manager
-2. Start Htpc.py --loglevel debug
+2. Start Htpc.py --loglevel debug (Do NOT start with --debug)
 3. Start HTPC-Manager and wait for error to occure again

 HTPC Manager